When you are traveling around the world with your kids, don’t forget to make Ghana a priority.

 Countries That Share Border With Ghana

-Ghana is bordered by ivory coast to the west, Togo to the East, and Burkina Faso to the north.
+Ghana shares its borders with Ivory Coast to the west, Togo to the east, and Burkina Faso to the north.

 Ghana’s Official Language